dsarrut/syd-doc/command-line-tools-all.md

 # For all types of databases

-Low level tools common to all types of databases:
+Low level tools that are common to all types of databases:

 * `sydCreateDatabase  <schema> <filename.db> <folder>`
 * `sydInsert <table> [<arg>]`